LiyaoTang/My-Notes/General-Tips.md

     1. nested structure:
        1. `mutable_xxx()` to get an allocated object (auto delete previous allocated mem)
        2. `set_allocated_xxx()` to point the pointer (inside proto class) to the allocated mem

+    2. understanding

+       1. a standard way to define \& create classes

+          $\Rightarrow$ use complier to check if all necessary component defined

+          1. avoid human mistake
+          2. consistent interface
+          3. human friendly \& explanable by itself

+       2. class generator

+          1. easier to define general object: create setter \& getter automatically

 20. function object